queantt/Forecasting-US-Interest-rate-R/README.md

 For interest-rate variables, the data incomplete might be removed.
 For the macro-economic avariable: the GDP (quarterly) where the month has missing data, its missing value will equal the quarterly GDP value.
 Using the main VAR to predict the interest rates, and an additional model such as AR, that will have a good comparison.
-Combien with the Cross-validation time series data will increase the accurate prediction.
+Combine with the Cross-validation time series data will increase the accurate prediction.
 Source data
 The dataset are obtained form a number of statistic bureas, goverment departments.
 The source documents in the link:.... (folder/link).
 All most the data are automatically downloaded from the offical websites.
 The full of list of source and links are collated in a filed called .....(links)